 - Learn how to work smarter, not harder

-- Find the details that work for your business, client, and industry
+- Find the details that work for your digital business, client, and industry

 - See how to write content so you can differentiate yourself from the crowd